 Detroit is a big city with a small-town feel.

 Detroit is one of the U.S.'s most walkable cities, but it's pretty bikable, too!
 Warriors make up a large slice of Detroit's cycling community.
 With the proper set of wheels, fresh open-air markets, entertainment, school and work are all within biking distance for many professors and students living in the city.
-You can meet other biking enthusiasts at Slow Roll, a group bicycle ride that meets at a new location every Monday night in Detroit.

 Campus is right in the midst of the city's cultural center.
 The Detroit Institute of Arts has one of the largest and most diverse art collections in the U.S. There are hands-on acitivites throughout the week, movies at the historic Detroit Film Theatre, and live music every Friday night.
 Museum admission is FREE for residents of Wayne, Oakland and Macomb counties.
 The Detroit Historical Museum (DHM) is right across the street.
 Learn everything there is to know about Detroit — from the city's part in the Underground Railroad to its role in WWII and how the auto industry shaped it.
 DHM keeps a busy events schedule and has a discount rate for students who show a valid ID.